jirikuncar/eelap/docs/source/quickstart.rst

 ==========

 Eager to get started?
-This page gives a good introduction how the End-to-End Latency Analysis Framework works and how you can benefit from it.
+This page gives a good introduction how the End-to-End Latency Analysis for ProCom works and how you can benefit from it.
 It assumes you already have it installed.
 If you do not, head over to the :ref:`installation` section.